Koredotcom/docs/docs/gale/playground/create-a-new-prompt-experiment.md

-# Create a new prompt experiment
+# Create a New Prompt Experiment

 A prompt experiment is a process of testing and comparing the performance of different AI models using a specific input called a prompt.
 The prompt can be a phrase, a question, or a paragraph of data, and the AI model generates an output based on the input.